Investment firm (MiFID definitions)

 "Investment firm" under the Markets in Financial Instruments Directive (MiFID) means "any legal person whose regular occupation or business is the provision of one or more investment services to third parties and/or the performance of one or more investment activities on a professional basis" (Article 4(1)).

-The MiFID lays down organisational, governance, consumer protection and market functioning regulations, as well as sets out the passporting process for those firms that provide one of the listed services in the MiFID, i.e.:
+The MiFID lays down organisational, governance, consumer protection and market functioning regulations, as well as sets out the passporting process for those firms that provide one of the MiFID II listed services, i.e.:

 - investment advice to clients,

 - management of client portfolios,